Blackjacx/Development/ios-coding-guidelines.md

 #### Hiding UIStackView Subviews
 Use the `showArrangedSubview` method in the `UIView+Extensions` to show or hide arranged subviews.

+#### Native Type Extensions
+Before implementing extensions on any build-in types, have a look in the `Extensions` framework.
+We already implemented a lot and most likely it is already there.
+The rule is when it has no app dpeendencies it goes to the `Extensions` framework otherwise it should be part of the app.

 ## UIView • UIViewController Architecture

 These guidelines are meant to be used without Interface Builder and teach you how to work with views programmatically.